eigerco/polka-storage/docs/src/getting-started/local-testnet/index.md

 ## Native Binaries

-Our latest releases's binaries are available to download and can be run without additional dependencies.
+The binaries for the latest releases are available to download and can be ran without any additional dependencies.
 We support `Linux x86_64` and `MacOS ARM x64`.
 The commands below will download:

 - [Relay Chain](https://github.com/paritytech/polkadot-sdk/releases) binaries (`polkadot`, `polkadot-prepare-worker`, `polkadot-execute-worker`),